Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 In Selbyville, memory care costs generally surpass the costs of other types of senior living arrangements.
 Assisted living, for example, can cost between $4,000 and $5,500 per month, depending on the services and amenities included.
 Independent living options, which are less focused on medical care, are typically even more affordable, with monthly costs ranging from $2,500 to $4,000.
 The higher cost of memory care reflects the need for 24-hour supervision, specialized care, and therapies designed to manage dementia symptoms, making it a more expensive option than other forms of senior living.

-Situated at 301 Ocean View Blvd, inside 19958 zip code area in Sussex county, Harbor Healthcare & Rehab Center offers assisted living and memory care to Lewes, DE dementia sufferers and provides amenities that include individualized programs and care, regular checks for weight loss and gain and programs to promote brain health.
-Harbor Healthcare & Rehab Center contains a total of 179 Alzheimer’s and dementia units.
-Harbor Healthcare & Rehab Center is licensed to provide care, with license # 85034.
+Located at 301 Ocean View Blvd, inside 19958 zip code area in Sussex county, Harbor Healthcare & Rehab Center offers assisted living and memory care to Lewes, DE dementia sufferers and includes services like a visiting geriatric nurse practitioner, home-like community rooms that promote socialization and access to physical and speech therapy.
+Harbor Healthcare & Rehab Center contains a total of 179 dementia units.
+Harbor Healthcare & Rehab Center is officially licensed to provide care, with license # 85034.

 Memory care in Selbyville, Delaware, is a specialized form of long-term care that provides around-the-clock support for individuals with Alzheimer's disease, dementia, and other memory-related conditions.
 As families consider memory care options in Selbyville, understanding how to pay for these services is crucial.
 Many people wonder if Medicare covers memory care costs in Selbyville, Delaware, given that it is a vital resource for seniors.